7th Wisconsin Legislature

 The Seventh Wisconsin Legislature convened from January 11, 1854, to April 3, 1854, in regular session.

 Senators representing even-numbered districts were newly elected for this session and were serving the first year of a two-year term.
 Assemblymembers were elected to a one-year term.
 Assemblymembers and odd-numbered senators were elected in the general election of November 8, 1853.
 Senators representing odd-numbered districts were serving the second year of their two-year term, having been elected in the general election held on November 2, 1852.

+The governor of Wisconsin during this entire term was Democrat William A. Barstow, of Waukesha County, serving the first year of a two-year term, having won election in the 1853 Wisconsin gubernatorial election.